NCCA/PCCSlides/Lecture17/slides.md

 ## MVectors

-- The MVector class is a 3D vector class that is used in the Maya API.
+- The MVector class is a Maya API's 3D vector class.
-- It is used to represent 3D points and vectors in the 3D space.
+- To represent points and vectors in the 3D space.
-- It is a very useful class for performing 3D math operations.

 ```python
 from maya.api.OpenMaya import MVector